Misterfun88/Skeleton-Action-Understanding/README.md

 ## Data Preparation

-Details on the raw data and preprocessing data can be found within the data and data_gen direct
+Details on the raw data and preprocessing data can be found within the data and data_gen directories respectively.

+## Pretraining and Eva